Modeling a Pin-Cell¶

 plot.colors = {uo2: 'yellow', water: 'blue'}

-With our plot created, we need to add it to a Plots
+With our plot created, we need to add it to a Plots collection which can be exported to XML.

 plots = openmc.Plots([plot])